leandroada/leandroada/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a FullStack Web/Mobile | Web3 Expert.
+- 🔭 I’m currently working as a 2D/3D Web/Mobile game dev | Web3 Expert.
 - 👨‍💻 All of my 2D/3D Web/Mobile game apps | Blockchain | Dashboard apps are available at Github Portfolio.
 ### :hammer_and_wrench: Languages and Tools :
 <div>